Loag/ai-lib/README.md

 # ai-lib

-a single interface lib for interacting with various chat ai apis.
+a single interface lib for interacting with ai completion apis.

 ## Usage